Will Writer vs Solicitor UK – What’s the Difference and Which Is Better?

 What Is the Difference Between a Will Writer and a Solicitor?

-A will writer and a solicitor can both prepare a legally valid will, but they usually offer different types of service.
+A will writer and a solicitor can both prepare a legally valid will, but the way they work, how they charge, and the level of support they offer can be very different.

 A will writer typically focuses specifically on will writing and estate planning, often offering a more straightforward, fixed-fee service.
 A solicitor may provide a broader range of legal services, which can be useful in more complex situations but often comes with higher costs and a more traditional process.